The Character of Shade

 Roots from the trees create problems for understory plants by drawing up most of the available ground water and nutrients while competing for soil space.
 Shallow rooted plants, especially those which establish themselves in leaf litter, are ideally suited to these conditions.
 Ferns and Bromeliads are two that come to mind.

 Building up the soil around the tree or regularly adding compost and mulch will increase the range of plants you can use.
 Some trees will grow new feeder roots into this new layer, continuing the battle for space.
 Others may suffer when soil is built up around their roots, effectively becoming suffocated.
-Seek advice if you are unsure of how your tree will react.
+Seek advice from a landscaper or horticulturalist if you are unsure of how your tree will react.

 As well as the tree taking up water, less water will actually reach the ground under the tree when it is raining.
 Select plants which cope with dry shade, such as Clivia and some cycads to reduce the need for watering.
 If a wider range of shade loving plants is preferred, installing a drip or mist irrigation system will be the most time efficient way to water.